Meifeng1510/LuauDocs/LuauTableLengthOverview.md

 1. **Counting Phase**
    - Counts elements that could be stored in the array portion.
 These will be referred to as a `candidate`.
 These indices are positive integers with non-`nil` values.
-   - Groups counts into power-of-2 ranges (1, 2, 3-4, 5-8, 9-16, etc.)

 2. **Size Computation**
-   - Finds the largest power of 2 (n) where more than half the slots between 1 and n are used.
+   - Finds the largest power of 2 index (n) where more than half the slots between 1 and n are used.
 This is known as the optimal array size.

 3. **Size Adjustment**
    - Increment the size by 1 repeatedly until `tbl[size + 1]` is `nil`.